MouseBiteLabs/Pocket-Protector-Power-Board/README.md

 1) Populate R5 on the backside of the board.
 2) Connect pin 3 of the board to the negative end of a power source (like a battery holder or benchtop power supply).
-3) Connect pins 1 and 2 (SW and VCC) to the positive side of the power source.
+3) Connect pin 2 (VCC) to the positive side of the power source.
+4) Connect pin 1 (SW) to the positive side of the power source *after* pin 2 is connected.
 Turn the switch on (if you have a switch).
-4) Measure the 5V output - positive multimeter probe on pin 7 of the board, negative probe on GND.
+5) Measure the 5V output - positive multimeter probe on pin 7 of the board, negative probe on GND.

 If your voltage measures anything but 5V (+/-1%) then you have an issue.
 Probably a solder bridge underneath U1.
 Get to troubleshooting!